-Yemen has been declared the world’s largest humanitarian disaster since 2017 by the United Nations (UN).
+In 2017, Yemen was declared the world’s largest humanitarian disaster by the United Nations (UN).
 According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), “An estimated 80 percent of the population – 24 million people – require some form of humanitarian or protection assistance, including 14.3 million who are in acute need.
 Severity of needs is deepening, with the number of people in acute need a staggering 27 per cent higher than last year.
 Two-thirds of all districts in the country are already pre-famine, and one-third face a convergence of multiple acute vulnerabilities.”

 Yemen is one of the most water-poor countries in the world.
 It has no rivers and rainfall has been decreasing.
 It is in danger of soon running out of water.
 Agriculture consumes much of the water that is available – especially for fruit, vegetables and the narcotic khat.
 Tawfeeq al-Sharjabi, the Yemeni deputy water and environment minister, says, “for their part, only 55 percent of Yemeni households have access to safe drinking water, and this number shrinks to 35 percent in rural areas.”

 Yemen is also home to the third largest Somali refugee population in the world, about 250,000 people.
 This represents nearly 90 percent of Yemen’s total refugees and asylum seekers.
 The crisis in Yemen has caused nearly 5,000 Somali refugees to opt to return home to Somalia over the past two years.

 The conflict is destroying the country’s infrastructure; schools, roads, bridges, hospitals and homes are hit regularly with bombs, particularly from air raids.
 The Yemen Data Project reported of the 3,362 air raids that occurred in 2018, “420 hit residential areas…on average, it is estimated that 600 civilian structures are damaged or destroyed every month.”